Seurat - Guided Clustering Tutorial

 For this tutorial, we will be analyzing the a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10X Genomics.
 There are 2,700 single cells that were sequenced on the Illumina NextSeq 500.
 The raw data can be found here.

 We start by reading in the data.
-All features in Seurat have been configured to work with sparse matrices which results in significant memory and speed savings for Drop-seq/inDrop/10x data.
+All features in Seurat have been configured to work with both regular and sparse matrices, but sparse matrices result in significant memory and speed savings for Drop-seq/inDrop/10x data.

 ## 709264728 bytes